Before you splash out on a big-ticket item and use an interest-free credit card instalment plan, know what you’re getting into.

 But let’s say this card already has a new S$5,000 VIP lifetime gym membership on instalment.
 Your available credit limit is only S$1,000 – less than the Macbook’s full price.
 In this instance, you can’t place the Macbook Pro on instalment.
-Either get a laptop that costs S$1,000 or less, find a way to pay it in cash, or buy it later.
+Either get a laptop that costs less than S$1,000, find a way to pay it in cash, or buy it later.

 3. You’re actually repaying the bank, not the merchant

 Most people assume their card only gets charged for each monthly instalment.
 But that’s not how interest-free plans work.
 The full amount is actually charged to your card when the plan starts.